navpil/muad-di/Readme.md

 Examples for both Java SE (`muaddi-core`) and Java EE (`muaddi-servlet`).

  - Tests in `muaddi-core` for Java SE
- - Deploy `muaddiexample.war` to Tomcat and call:
+ - Deploy `muaddiexample.war` to Tomcat 10 (earlier versions might not work) and call:

        http://localhost:8080/muaddiexample/muad-new/books